Homepage

 The PX-2000 contains a flexible modem with an external acoustic coupler.
 The modem can be used in simplex, half-duplex or full duplex mode.
 In full-duplex mode it can only be used as a VIDEOTEXT terminal, which was common in those days.
 It allowed outgoing data to be sent at 75 baud, whilst receiving at 1200 baud.
 In The Netherlands, VIDEOTEXT was known as VIDITEL.

 The acoustic coupler can be detached from the rear of the terminal, and stays connected via a short cable with a 3mm jack connector.
-It has a microphone and speaker, that are separated by two telescopic arms that can be extended to match the size of the telephone's handset.
+It has a microphone and speaker, that are separated by two telescopic arms which can be extended to match the size of the telephone's handset.

 Acoustic coupler attached to the handset